 Moisture transport is typically very large over tropical and extratropical oceans where easterly trade winds and the storm tracks dominate.
-To avoid very frequent and extraordinarily large IVT structures over these regions, we use the following two IVT forms and criteria: (1) a static threshold of 150 kg m-1 s-1 on filtered IVT whereby the 91-day running mean is subtracted from the full IVT (IVT{filt}), and (2) exceedances of the annual 95th percentile of 6-hourly full IVT over the period of 1979-2018 and a minimum threshold of 200 kg m-1 s-1 (IVT{pet}).
-Regarding the latter form, IVT{pet} structures thus consists of grid points where full IVT values both exceed the annual 95th percentile and a lower limit of 200 kg m-1 s-1.
-The first form removes the seasonality of IVT and the second form focuses on unusually high IVT.
-Both forms aim to detect transient structures of high IVT with respect to a varying background IVT.
-We discuss both types of IVT structures in the first part of our analysis since they have substantially different climatologies, as will be shown in section 4.
+To avoid very frequent and extraordinarily large IVT structures over these regions, we use the following two IVT forms and criteria: (1) a static threshold of $150 \text{ kg m}^{-1} \text{ s}^{-1}$ on filtered IVT whereby the 91 d running mean is subtracted from the full IVT (IVT{filt}) and (2) exceedances of the annual 95th percentile of 6-hourly full IVT over the period of 1979-2018 and a minimum threshold of $200 \text{ kg m}^{-1} \text{ s}^{-1}$ (IVT{pct}).
+Regarding the latter form, IVT{pct} structures thus consist of grid points where full IVT values both exceed the annual 95th percentile and a lower limit of $200 \text{ kg m}^{-1} \text{ s}^{-1}$.
+The first form removes the seasonality of IVT, and the second form focuses on unusually high IVT.
+Thus, both forms aim to detect transient structures of high IVT with respect to a varying background IVT.
+We discuss both types of IVT structures in the first part of our analysis since they have substantially different climatologies, as will be shown in Sect.
+4.

-Similar to the PV streamers, we only retain IVT structures with a surface area > 100,000 km2 with the aim to eliminate the local-scale features and to focus on synoptic-scale processes.
-Furthermore, the maximum IVT value within the IVT structures is assigned as a characteristic to these structures as to provide a measure of the moisture transport intensity.

-Finally, each IVT structure is provided with an extended area (light green colours in Fig. 3b), in the same manner as for the PV structures, to facilitate the matching of remote PV structures with the extreme precipitation objects, as further detailed in section 4.
-Figure 3 provides an example of an IVT field and the identification of IVT structures in the IVT{pct} form.
+Similar to the PV streamers, we only retain IVT structures with a surface area > 100 000 km2 with the aim to eliminate the local-scale features and to focus on synoptic-scale processes.
+Furthermore, the maximum IVT value within the IVT structures is assigned as a characteristic to these structures to provide a measure of the moisture transport intensity.
+Finally, each IVT structure is provided with an extended area (light green colours in Fig. 3b), in the same manner as for the PV structures, to facilitate the matching of remote PV structures with the extreme precipitation objects, as further detailed in Sect.
+4. Figure 3 provides an example of an IVT field and the identification of IVT structures in the IVT{pct} form.